Homepage

 -

-A pair of Northern
+pair of Northern Bottle-nosed

-Bottle-nosed Whales, Hyperoodon ampullatus, visited Broadford
+Whales, Hyperoodon ampullatus, visited Broadford Bay, Isle of

-They came in to 30 metres from the shore.
+in to 30 metres from the shore.

 Illustration